 As an actor, Sandy appeared w/Vince Vaughn in Ron Howard’s The Dilemma, in Comedy Central’s Still Hungry, and has starred in dozens of commercials (most recently as the Exxon scientist).
 Look for Sandy this fall in the Emmy-winning Odd Squad on PBS.

-He’s a 2x NASA Social alum, most recently participating at the SpaceX Falcon Heavy STP-2 launch at Kennedy Space Center.
+He’s a 2x NASA Social alum, most recently participating at the first night launch of SpaceX’s Falcon Heavy (STP-2 mission) at Kennedy Space Center.

-As an educator & volunteer, Sandy sits on the Faculty at the Second City Training Centre, is a Facilitator for WE’s Incubation Hub, writes for WE’s Global Classroom series, and is an alum of Drake University’s Board of Trustees.
+As an educator, Sandy sits on the Faculty at the Second City Training Centre, is a Facilitator for WE’s Incubation Hub, writes for WE’s Global Classroom series, and is an alum of Drake University’s Board of Trustees.
 He holds a BA in History & Communications from Drake University, and studied writing at the University of Edinburgh.